durandom/a-coding-team/modes/product-manager.md

    - Priority level
    - Any known dependencies

-3. **Add Supporting Documents**: If needed, create wireframes, mockups, market research, or other supporting documents.
+4. **Add Supporting Documents**: If needed, create wireframes, mockups, market research, or other supporting documents in the `attachments/` subdirectory.

-4. **Update Status Files**: After creating a feature request:
+5. **Update Status Files**: After creating a feature:
    - Update `/project/status/product_manager/active_assignments.md` with the new feature
    - Add the feature to `/project/status/architect/backlog.md` for architecture planning